ichthyosaurus/sailfish-patch/README.md

     - no sub-directories are allowed
     - see https://coderus.openrepos.net/pm2/usage/ for further details

-6. run '$cSCRIPT -b' to build, use '-p' to test it directly via SSH
+6. run 'sailfish-patch -b' to build, use '-p' to test it directly via SSH
 7. publish it to
-7. update the patch to new upstream versions by running '$cSCRIPT -u'
+7. update the patch to new upstream versions by running 'sailfish-patch -u'

 Tips: